YKMorsy/Cheap_Saber/README.md

 Overall, this design provides a fun way to play a game similar to Beat Saber, and at a fraction of the cost.
 The process of designing and implementing such a system was a great learning experience for me.

+Instructions:

+To launch the game, either run the main.py file, or go in the dist folder and run main.exe.